-NFL Week 5 Bleacher Report Awards: Raiders and Cards Pull Upsets, Kolb Wins
+NFL Week 5 Bleacher Report Awards: Raiders, Cardinals Upset; Kolb Wins

 If you thought upset week was last week in the NFL, you would be wrong.
 The Oakland Raiders upset the San Diego Chargers, the Arizona Cardinals upset the New Orleans Saint; it was crazy.